 Yes, it’s totally possible to eat freely and still be healthy.
 It’s called intuitive eating (IE) and it’s what we are born to do.
-Babies and toddlers are natural intuitive eaters.
+Babies and toddlers are naturally intuitive eaters.
 Some of us maintain it throughout our lives, but most start restricting or judging at one point or another.

 What is intuitive eating?

-At its essence, IE is a mind-body approach to eating that includes honoring your hunger and fullness levels. *** It?s the opposite of a diet because instead of following rules you are listening to your own intuition.
-IE promotes a healthy attitude toward food and body image and can help you break the cycle of chronic dieting or “rule following” and heal your relationship with food.
+At its essence, IE is a mind-body approach to eating that includes honoring your hunger and fullness levels. *** It’s the opposite of a diet because instead of following rules you are listening to your own intuition.
+IE promotes a healthy attitude toward food and body image and can help you break the cycle of chronic dieting or “rule-following” and heal your relationship with food.

 A No Rules Eating Style

 With IE there is no labeling of foods as good or bad, but rather a focus on eating to nourish and honor your body.
-IE recognizes that there is room for both nourishing foods and ?play? foods in your life and that those play foods should be eaten without guilt or judgment.
+IE recognizes that there is room for both nourishing foods and “play” foods in your life and that those play foods should be eaten without guilt or judgment.

 So rather than measuring out the recommended amount of pasta, for example, an intuitive eater would use their internal cues to determine how much they eat.
 Some days this may mean two bowls of pasta other days it may be less.
-Either way, and whether it was whole wheat pasta, garbanzo bean pasta, or classic white pasta, they would eat and enjoy without guilt.
+Either way, whether it was whole wheat pasta, garbanzo bean pasta, or classic white pasta, they would eat and enjoy it without guilt.

 How Intuitive Eating Goes Awry

 As children, we may be told that we have to clean our plate.
 Or maybe we learn that we need to finish our dinner before we can eat dessert.
 And then when it comes time for dessert we may be told that we can only have one serving.
-All this usually stems from well-intentioned parenting but doesn’t follow the recommended division of responsibility which states that adults decide what, when, and where to eat, but kids whether or not they will eat it and how much they will eat.
+All this usually stems from well-intentioned parenting but doesn’t follow the division of responsibility which states that adults decide what, when, and where to eat, but kids whether or not they will eat it and how much they will eat.

 On top of these restrictions, sometime during childhood, we pick up on diet culture.
-Sadly, a recent report found that almost half of 1st to 3rd-grade girls report wanting to be “thinner.”* By high school, an estimated 50% of girls and 33% of boys are trying to lose weight at any given time.** Diet culture is engrained in our society so much that dieting is seen as the norm.
+Sadly, a recent report found that almost half of 1st to 3rd-grade girls report wanting to be “thinner.”* By high school, an estimated 50% of girls and 33% of boys are trying to lose weight at any given time.** Diet culture is ingrained in our society so much that dieting is seen as the norm.